 Greg's final position was as a managing director and head of residential mortgage research with Wells Fargo Securities.
 Prior to that role, he served as vice president of securitization strategy with Freddie Mac, managing director and head of agency mortgage-backed securities strategy at the Royal Bank of Scotland, and executive director of mortgage strategy with UBS Investment Bank.
 While at UBS, Greg was ranked the No. 1 analyst in both agency structured products and adjustable-rate mortgages in Institutional Investor magazine’s All America research team surveys.
 He had also held positions with the World Bank Group, Amherst Securities Group, and Charles Schwab Investment Management among others.

 Greg and I devoted most of our shared personal time to making the world a better place for animals.
 We adopted 17 rescued animals beginning the year we were married in 1992 -- altogether eleven cats, four dogs, and two horses, many of whom were especially challenging cases.
 Fox and Dana dog, adopted in the year 2000, were 80-pounders of unknown origin who had been picked up eating from garbage cans on the streets of Oakland, California.
 Greg and I worked through these dogs' many behavior issues, and had Dana for ten years and Fox for over 13 years.

-Itchy dog, who we adopted in 2013, was a PETA rescue with heartworm disease who was initially given no more than a year to live – but we arranged the veterinary care necessary to cure him, and he lived out his final years in style until succumbing to cancer in June 2017.
+Itchy dog, who we adopted in 2013, was a PETA rescue with heartworm disease who was initially given no more than a year to live - but we arranged the veterinary care necessary to cure him, and he lived out his final years in style until succumbing to cancer in June 2017.

 Greg and I transitioned from city to country life in 2012, buying our small farm in Middleburg, Virginia -- and then, through a program of our local Loudoun Wildlife Conservancy, establishing our farm as a certified wildlife sanctuary.